 The Canadian Gift Association (CanGift) is a registered trade name of the Canadian Gift and Tableware Association, a not-for-profit trade association governed by an elected Board of Directors.
 The CanGift Board must adhere to the Association by-laws under which your Association is run.
 Directors set the policy and CanGift staff ensure these by-laws are applied equitably to all aspects of the Association’s business.

-This category covers all companies who sell products to retailers and whose product line(s) CanGift determines to be acceptable for all CanGift fairs.
-Gold members have access to all benefits of the Association, including voting privileges and the ability to exhibit at the CanGift fairs in Toronto and Alberta.
+This category covers all companies who sell products to retailers and whose product line(s) CanGift determines to be acceptable for all CanGift markets.
+Gold members have access to all benefits of the Association, including voting privileges and the opportunity to exhibit at the CanGift markets in Toronto and Alberta.

-This category is for companies selling to retailers, whose product mix is determined by CanGift to be acceptable for exhibition at the regional CanGift fair in Alberta, but not the Toronto Gift Fair.
+This category is for companies selling to retailers, whose product mix is determined by CanGift to be acceptable for exhibition at the CanGift market in Alberta, but not the Toronto Gift + Home Market.
 Bronze members are not entitled to notice of meetings, attendance at meetings or voting privileges.

 This special membership category is for individuals elected by the CanGift Board of Directors in recognition of their activities in the furtherance and promotion of the industry as a whole.
 Business entities are not eligible for this honourary membership.